 Treating Sleep Apnea – A Good Idea for Truckers

-Lifestyle changes are effective ways of mitigating symptoms of sleep apnea.
-Here are some tips that may help reduce apnea severity:
+Lifestyle changes are an effective way of mitigating symptoms of sleep apnea.
+Here are some tips that may reduce apnea severity: